AriFordsham/GHCWiki/newcomers.md

 >
 > If your machine has all the prerequisites, this might just work.
 Expect it all to take roughly an hour.

+- While you are waiting for your build to finish, orient yourself to the general architecture of GHC.
+This [ article](http://www.aosabook.org/en/ghc.html) is written by two of the chief architects of GHC, Simon Marlow and Simon Peyton-Jones, is excellent and current (2012).

 - After a successful build, you should have your brand new compiler in `ghc/inplace/bin/ghc-stage2`.
 (GHCi is launched with `ghc/inplace/bin/ghc-stage2 --interactive`).
 Try it out.